lukmi15/M3ImageManipulator/README.md

 #### TODO:

 * The application has an icon if supported by the OS <!--TODO: Test-->
-* The application saves window size, position, and other important settings and restores them upon start <!--TODO: Test-->
 * The application determines what image formats are available on the current system under QT and offers them in the file dialogues

 #### DONE: